 Create a photograph that combines multiple exposures.

 Option Description [ADDITIVE] The camera adds the exposures together.
 You may need to lower exposure compensation depending on the number of shots.
 [AVERAGE] The camera automatically optimizes exposure for the final picture.
 The background in series shot without changing the composition will be optimally exposed.
-[BRIGHT] The camera compares the exposures and chooses only the brightest pixel at each location.
+[LIGHT] The camera compares the exposures and chooses only the brightest pixel at each location.
 Colors may be mixed depending on their brightness and hue.
 [DARK] The camera compares the exposures and chooses only the darkest pixel at each location.
 Colors may be mixed depending on their brightness and hue.

 Take the first shot.